SAP/sap-btp-service-operator/README.md

     ```

-3. Check that the `Secret` with the same name as the name of your `ServiceBinding` is created.
-Remember, you need this custom resource to obtain the access credentials needed for the apps to use the service:
+3. Check that the `Secret` with the same specified in the  `spec.secretName ` of the `ServiceBinding` custom resource is created.
+Remember, the `Secret` contains access credentials needed for the apps to use the service:

     ```bash
     kubectl get secrets